 You’d be hard-pushed to find a bad view anywhere in the resort, let alone in a restaurant deliberately situated to make the best of the river views.
 But, naturally, try to nab the table closest to the windows if you can.

 You’ll be spending a lot of time in Budyari, which translates as ‘good’ and ‘well’ in the local Dharug dialect.
 No danger of a bushtucker trial here, then.
 The restaurant’s minimalist style – all wooden floors, exposed beams and bare walls – allows the food and the views to do the talking.
 Chef Jerome Tremoulet conjures a daily-changing tasting menu using the finest local produce: expect toothfish with confit fennel and salsa verde; quail with fig and prosciutto; and duck with Jerusalem artichoke, wild mushrooms and broccolini.
 Each dish is washed down with carefully paired old world and Australian wines, such as the intensely fruity Dalrymple pinot noir from Pipers River in Tasmania.
-There are six courses to get through at dinner so you may want to consider bypassing the late-afternoon snacks.
+There are five (and sometimes six) courses to get through at dinner so you may want to consider bypassing the late-afternoon snacks.